FauveNoir/allumette/README.md

 Later, it will support all possible knowen varients of this game.

 ⚠ if you were searching of dumb-friendly and WIMP interface, go away.
-Open Allumette is made for nerdz by a geek.
+Open Allumette is made for nerdz by a geek like if it was a programmer editor.
+And we are proud of that.

 # Usage
 There is two main type of actions: The game actions and the managin actions.